 Step 3 - Application Initialization

-Once the pods are created, you will be prompted with the last stage: initialization the application.
-Here, you will be presented with a System Initialization tool to supply the database repository, the storage medium details, the login for the initial user and optionally the license key file.
-This form is NOT optional.
-Once the form is complete, the application will use the details to initialize the cluster and launch the full application.
+Once the pods are created, you will be prompted with the last stage: "initialize the application."
+This stage is NOT optional.
+In a typical deployment you will be presented with the System Initialization tool to supply the database repository, the storage medium details, the login for the initial user and optionally the license key file.
+The form can be completed and executed using a YAML file - effectively producing an unattended initialization sequence.